sipe-daniel/DirectoryOfSchools_H-C_CP/README.md

 # DirectoryOfSchools_H-C_CP
 > This is the Captstone Project for the Microverse CSS and HTML curriculum.
-This project consists of creating a directory site for schools.
+This project consists of creating a Directory of Schools web platform.

 ![screenshot](./preview.png)